Family receiving guidance for a professional alcohol intervention

 Confidential first call

-You speak directly with a certified interventionist — not a call centre.
+You speak directly with a certified interventionist — not a call center.
 We assess the situation, ask the right questions, and tell you honestly what we recommend.

 Intervention plan

-We select the right intervention model for your loved one's personality and history, pre-screen treatment centres, and schedule a date that works.
+We select the right intervention model for your loved one's personality and history, pre-screen treatment centers, and schedule a date that works.

 Family preparation